-He continued: “Ree’s heart grow equally cold, chopping her father’s hand raised in frozen wilderness, the hand which, once upon a time, wiped her tears and changed her diapers.”
-He carried on “the chopped hand was needed as a prove of the perishing father cooker of meth”.
+He continued: “Ree’s heart grow equally cold, chopping her father’s hand raised in the frozen wilderness, the hand which, once upon a time, wiped her tears and changed her diapers.”
+He carried on “the chopped hand was needed as a proof of the perishing father cooker of meth”.

 She felt the sting of his challenge, yet calmly said “Of ashes or trashes the Phoenix emerges never to die again, this is the rotten smell of my leather“.